 The business & finance exam is a 6-1/2 hour, 120-question computer-based exam for all licensing categories except Pool Service, which is 3-1/2 hours and 60 questions.

-The trade knowledge exam for General, Builder, Residential, Mechanical, Air Conditioning A, and Plumbing consists of two 4 hour, 45 minute sections.
+The trade knowledge exam for General, Builder, Residential, and Plumbing consists of two 4 hour, 45 minute sections.
 All other trade categories are a single 4 hour, 45 minute section.

 - How much does it cost to take the State Certified Contractors Exam and how can I register to take it?

-The exam cost $295 and you can apply for your exam with Professional Testing either online or by downloading the application here.
+The exam cost for ALL categories remains $295 and you can apply for your exam with Professional Testing either online or by downloading the application here.